 In any combination rig, allow lots of following distance and look far ahead, so you can brake early.
 Don't be caught by surprise and have to make a "panic" stop.

-2005 Model Commercial Driver's License Manual 6.1.4 - Railroad-highway Crossings
+6.1.4 - Railroad-highway Crossings

 Railroad-highway crossings can also cause problems, particularly when pulling trailers with low underneath clearance.

 These trailers can get stuck on raised crossings: